Anwar8/Blaze/README.md

 - [ ] `Kokkos` Lectures Module 6: Internode: MPI and PGAS (approximately 40 minutes out of the total is about MPI)
 #### Week of 18 Mar (06)
 - [ ] Add geometric nonlinearity to Blaze (4/6)
+  - [ ] Stress and element resistance forces
   - [ ] Geometric and tangent stiffness?
   - [ ] Nonlinear corotational transformation?
 - [ ] `Kokkos` Lectures Module 8: Kernels: Sparse and Dense Linear Algebra
 #### Week of 25 Mar (05)
 - [ ] Add geometric nonlinearity to Blaze (5/6)
+  - [ ] Implement the geometric stiffness for the beam-column lecture
 #### Week of 01 Apr (04)
 - [ ] Add geometric nonlinearity to Blaze (6/6)
+  - [ ] Final assembly and load-incrementation
 #### Week of 08 Apr (03)
 - [ ] Report writing (1/3)
 #### Week of 15 Apr (02)